davidiles/Interim_Goals_Framework/README.md

 # Method description & case study

+A stand-alone script to run these analyses is provided as `projection.R`.
+The remainder of this document explains the rationale and steps within that script in more detail.

 ### Historical trajectory and population trend

 We start by fitting a population model to monitoring data for a focal